 Ms. Trejo is the author of several publications and a frequent speaker on environmental and water law, including a chapter on groundwater conservation districts and subsidence districts in the State Bar of Texas’ Essentials of Texas Water Resources.

 Ms. Trejo is a founder and board member of VCFS Texas, Inc. (22Q Texas) and spearheaded the effort to get the Texas Legislature to pass the first legislation in the world to increase awareness of Velocardiofacial (22q11.2 deletion) syndrome, the second most common genetic abnormality.
 Ms. Trejo was a member of Leadership Austin’s 2008 Essential Class.
 She serves on the Austin Mayor's Committee for People with Disabilities and was a founding member of the Coalition for Special Education Equity in Austin ISD.
-She is also a volunteer with the Parent Teacher Student Association and Campus Advisory Committee of Becker Elementary and is active in the Becker and Fulmore Middle School Parent Teacher Association.
-She is also a founding board member of Think Bilingual Austin and is a volunteer with the Down Syndrome Association of Central Texas and the Texas Parent to Parent Network.
-Ms. Trejo was named Co-Chair for the State Bar of Texas' Environmental and Natural Resources Law Section's Changing Face of Water Rights Conference for 2017 and 2018.
+She is also a volunteer with the Parent Teacher Student Association and Campus Advisory Committee of Travis Early College High School and in the Lively Middle School Parent Teacher Student Association.
+She was a founding board member of Think Bilingual Austin and is a volunteer with the Down Syndrome Association of Central Texas and the Texas Parent to Parent Network.